 And whatever you want to call it, beans on toast or bean bruschetta, you’re gonna love it! ?

 - Chili flakes (optional)

-- Taste, adjust the seasoning, drizzle with extra virgin olive oil, and set aside
+- Taste, adjust the seasoning and set aside.

-- Now rub your toasted bread with fresh garlic (don’t skip this step!)
+- Rub your toasted bread with fresh garlic (don’t skip this step!).

 Cannellini beans are low on calories but loaded with protein, minerals, antioxidants, and fiber.
 Cannellini beans are highly filling, making them a very weight loss-friendly food.

 How to make these smoky beans on toast taste good?